 Looking for top attractions that can be found in Negros Island?
 Click the link.

-MUST-TRY ACTIVITIES IN BACOLOD CITY
+TOP THINGS TO DO IN BACOLOD CITY

 Here are activities that are worth a try while traveling around and near Bacolod city.